 - May help increase exercise performance (Maria Kalafati et al, Med Sci Sports Exerc., 2010)

-Spirulina supplements contain many active ingredients including Phycocyanin, Gamma-linolenic Acid, Beta-carotene and Zeaxanthin at different concentration levels.
-The molecular pathways which are regulated by Spirulina include MAPK Signaling, Epithelial to Mesenchymal Transition, WNT Beta Catenin Signaling, Adherens junction and Hypoxia.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Spirulina supplements contain many active ingredients including L-phenylalanine, Glycine, L-leucine and L-glutamic Acid at different concentration levels.
+The molecular pathways which are regulated by Spirulina include DNA Repair, Cell Cycle Checkpoints and Cytokine Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Spirulina individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Spirulina for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Spirulina use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Spirulina over other nutritional supplements – do consider all these factors.

-1. Will Spirulina Supplements benefit Cancer Patients with Myeloproliferative Neoplasms undergoing Cytarabine treatment?
+1. Will Spirulina Supplements benefit Primary Urethral Squamous Cell Carcinoma patients undergoing Radiation treatment?

-Myeloproliferative Neoplasms is characterized and driven by specific genetic mutations like JAK2 and CALR leading to biochemical pathway changes in MAPK Signaling, JAK-STAT Signaling, Cytokine Signaling and Hematopoiesis.
-A cancer treatment like Cytarabine works through a specific pathway mechanism of action.
+Primary Urethral Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like BLM, BRCA1 and CTCF leading to biochemical pathway changes in Androgen Signaling and DNA Repair.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Spirulina should be avoided for Myeloproliferative Neoplasms along with treatment Cytarabine.
-Spirulina impacts pathways MAPK Signaling which either promote drivers of the disease and/or nullify the treatment effect.
-Additionally, Spirulina supplements contain active ingredients like Beta-Carotene which have CYP3A4 interactions with Cytarabine treatment and hence should be avoided by cancer patients undergoing this treatment.
-(Dawn E Colburn et al, Hematology., 2004; Ralph Rühl et al, Eur J Nutr., 2004) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Spirulina supplement should not be taken for Primary Urethral Squamous Cell Carcinoma along with treatment Radiation.
+Spirulina supplement impacts the biochemical pathway called DNA Repair which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Spirulina Supplements benefit Cancer Patients with Diffuse Large B-Cell Lymphoma (DLBCL – Relapsed Refractory) undergoing Prednisone Treatment?
+2. Will Spirulina Supplements benefit Primary Uterine Myxoid Leiomyosarcoma Patients undergoing Radiation Treatment?

-Diffuse Large B-Cell Lymphoma (DLBCL – Relapsed Refractory) is characterized and driven by specific genetic mutations like CREBBP and KMT2D leading to biochemical pathway changes in Epithelial to Mesenchymal Transition, NFKB Signaling, MAPK Signaling, PI3K-AKT-MTOR Signaling and MYC Signaling.
-A cancer treatment like Prednisone works through specific pathway mechanisms.
+Primary Uterine Myxoid Leiomyosarcoma is characterized and driven by specific genetic mutations like CTNNB1, RNF43 and ATM leading to biochemical pathway changes in Adherens junction, Androgen Signaling, DNA Repair and Cell Cycle Checkpoints.
+A cancer treatment like Radiation works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Spirulina supplement should be considered for Diffuse Large B-Cell Lymphoma (DLBCL – Relapsed Refractory) along with treatment Prednisone.
-Spirulina supplement impacts pathways Epithelial to Mesenchymal Transition and NFKB Signaling which either obstruct drivers of Diffuse Large B-Cell Lymphoma (DLBCL – Relapsed Refractory) and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Spirulina supplements should be considered for Primary Uterine Myxoid Leiomyosarcoma along with the treatment Radiation.
+Spirulina supplement impacts pathways/processes like DNA Repair which either obstruct drivers of Primary Uterine Myxoid Leiomyosarcoma and/or improve Radiation treatment effect.

 Foods to Eat After Cancer Diagnosis!